prijatelj/docstr/README.md

               docstring, where the latter is a currently supported workaround at the expense of the user's time.
             - This absolutely needs unit tested once implemented
+            - This feature is very important.
+Perhaps should separate from docstr and create a project that only traverses python objects with type hints and converts those type hinted functions, classes, methods, etc... into heirarchical ConfigArgParse objects.
+                Check if such a project already exists!
+                From there, docstr would depend on that underlying project to:
+                - traverse the python specified (non-docstring) object graph
+                - create a Nested/Hierarchical ConfigArgParse module from the type hints of an object
+                - use the common place Python Type Hinting ([typing][https://docs.python.org/3/library/typing.html]) package as the standard of typing all objects and variables.
+                    - thus all parsed docstring types would be converted into appropriate python typing objects.
+                - support parsing of objects w/o doc-strings or prioritize type hinting over parsed types in the __doc__.
+                - this would also provide a connection to any type checking packages that rely on type hinting.
         - doc linking, e.g., `see module.sub_module.class.method`
             - further doc linking support is necessary with more tests.
             - Perhaps the doc linking should be mimic that of importing modules.